rubysec/ruby-advisory-db/README.md

 # General Contributing Guidelines

 * Advisory file name
-  * Preference is CVE, then GHSA, then OSVDB, in that order.
+  * Preference is CVE or GHSA over OSVDB file naming.
   * Should be equal to root `url:` field value.
 * For post-2016 advisories, use only "published" or "reserved" CVEs which are found at one of these web sites:
   * https://nvd.nist.gov/vuln/search
   * https://www.cve.org/CVERecord
-* When present, the CVE should be used in the primary "url:", "cve:", and "related:"/"url:" fields.
 * All text should be wrapped at 80 columns.
   * YAML must be indented by 2 spaces.
   * Ruby YAML does not like embedded ":" characters.